RileyLi-77/RileyLi-77.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Xiang Li"
-excerpt: "About me"
+excerpt: "PhD Student in Bioengineering | Single-cell Technologies & Cancer Biology"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 👋 Hello!
 I'm **Xiang Li**, currently a PhD student in the Department of Bioengineering at Rice University, Houston, TX.
 I am also a researcher at **Dr. Nicholas Navin Lab** in the Department of Systems Biology at **MD Anderson Cancer Center**.
 My research focuses on single-cell technologies, cancer biology, and advanced microfluidic platforms for cellular analysis.